The Ace Story so far

 Following an Australia-wide search for his replacement and interviews with numerous candidates, the Chairman announced in September that Mark Taylor, currently the Group Program Manager and General Manager of 2AY Albury, is to be appointed as the new Chief Executive Officer of the ACE Radio Network.
 Simultaneously, Daryl Foster is promoted from Group Management Accountant to the new role of Chief Financial Officer.

-ACE Radio broadcasts through (7) AM and (6) FM stations, each have a strong commitment to local and national news and sport, and a heavy community involvement.Program Highlights
+ACE Radio broadcasts through (8) AM and (9) FM stations.
+Each have a strong commitment to local and national news and sport, and are heavily involved in their respective communities.Program Highlights